Skip to main content

 Christine Scott

-I hold a Graduate Diploma in Human Resource Management and am a member of the Human Resources Institute of New Zealand (HRNZ).
+I hold a Graduate Diploma in Human Resource Management and am a chartered member of the Human Resources Institute of New Zealand (HRNZ).

 Leanne Thompson-Rapira